kanon12-code/TravelTide-Project/README.md

 ### Moderate Travelers:
 Moderate Travelers typically book more than three trips annually.
 These travelers often balance personal and work trips and are likely to seek convenience during their journeys.
-- **Assigned Perk:** Priority boarding
-This perk especially appeals to those seeking comfort and time-saving advantages without needing luxury benefits.
+- **Assigned Perk:** Priority boarding (especially appeals to those seeking comfort and time-saving advantages without needing luxury benefits).

 ---